benshimonz/V1/README.md

 - _S1_ and _S2_ may not intersect

-- M2 appears below a relationship / path.
-The relationship / path may be wrapped by an 'L'.
+- M2 appears below a relationship / path / quantifier-input.
+The relationship / path / quantifier may be wrapped by an 'L'
-- M2 may appear directly before a quantifier
 - The visual notation for the entity directly left of the aggregation is '←' instead of '_et_'.
 Similarly, the visual notation for the entities directly right of the aggregation is '→'.
 When there is a single entity directly left of the aggregation and a single entity directly right of the aggregation - the visual notation for both is 'pair' (as in 'per pair') or 'pairs' (as in '5 pairs with...') instead of '{_et_, _et_}'

 If _S1_ is not given: